 The Recipe: Clambake

 The Hero Ingredient: With so much food in one sheet pan recipe, it's impossible to name just one hero ingredient.
-There are corn, clams, shrimp, andouille sausage, lobster tails, and red potatoes topped with butter, lemon, and seasonings.
-It's like being transported to an East Coast clambake no matter where you live.
+There's corn, clams, shrimp, andouille sausage, lobster tails, and red potatoes topped with butter, lemon, and seasonings.
+This dish is like being transported to an East Coast clambake no matter where you live.

 The Pro-Tip: Boil the potatoes and corn in a pot before putting them in the oven to ensure they'll be soft and tender when you finish baking the rest of the ingredients.